-You will pay the full cost of emergency services received outside of the United States at the time
+You will pay the full cost of emergency services received outside of the United States at the time you receive services.
+To receive reimbursement from us, you must do the following:

-1 / 5 , you receive s services.
-To receive reimbursement from us, you must do the following j: , , bill at the time it is received.
-We will reimburse you for the difference be for your bill and your cost share for the services as outlined in Chapter ont. situations services of your receipts and send us copies when you ask us to pay you back. s, we may need to get more information from you or the provider who to you in order to pay you back for our share of the cost.
-Please see C 2.1 for expense reimbursement for worldwide services. rendered make the e being asked to pay your bill for worldwide emergency services and a e payment, please call Customer Service for additional assistance and elp coordinate payment for covered services on your behalf.
+- □ Pay your bill at the time it is received.
+We will reimburse you for the difference between the amount of your bill and your cost share for the services as outlined in Chapter 4 of this document. - □Save all of your receipts and send us copies when you ask us to pay you back.
+In some situations, we may need to get more information from you or the provider who rendered services to you in order to pay you back for our share of the cost.
+Please see Chapter 7 Section 2.1 for expense reimbursement for worldwide services. - □ If you are being asked to pay your bill for worldwide emergency services and are unable to make the payment, please call Customer Service for additional assistance and we may be able to help coordinate payment for covered services on your behalf.